StefanScherer/adfs2/README.md

 ```

 The guest will reboot twice until all features are up and running.
-Notice: The auto login of Vagrant logs in with the local user account `vagrant`.
-You may log off and switch user to `windomain\vagrant` user which is a domain user.

 ## Normal Use
 After setting up all boxes, you simply can start and stop the boxes, but the